speedruncomorg/api/throttling.md

 To reduce the amount of requests you make, consider:

 * [embedding](version1/embedding.md) resources or
-* increase the amount of elements per page in a collection from its default (20) to the max allowed value (200).
+* increase the amount of [elements per page](version1/pagination.md) in a collection to the maximum allowed value (200).

 When you reached your request limit, the API will respond with the HTTP status code ``420``.